 The streambank of the Willamette River within the PSA has been stabilized in some areas by large concreate blocks and riprap.
-This riprap and concrete can promote undesirable habitat for aquatic and terrestrial species, and can reduce channel stability via the processes previously discussed in this report.
+This riprap and concrete can promote undesirable habitat for aquatic and terrestrial species, and can reduce channel stability.
 However, natural substrate materials consisting mostly of cobbles, cohesive silt, and clay dominate the streambank areas and appear to promote bank stability and decrease erosion potential.